Basil and lemon olive oil cake with strawberry syrup

 - Measure the pulp and weigh out the appropriate amount of sugar.

 - Return the pulp and sugar to a clean pan and add the rest of the ingredients.
-Now is the time to add a slug of apple brandy if you like a hint of alcohol.
+Now is the time to add a slug of apple brandy if you want a hint of alcohol.

 - Remove from the heat when the mixture is thick and there is no free liquid.

-- Pot at once into warm, sterilized jars.
+- Seal into warm, sterilized jars.

 Blackberry loaf cake